-- Philippe Starck, this boutique hotel is Hong Kong's hippest, with 54 stylish rooms complete with kitchenettes and entertainment centers.
+- about this hotel, but I love its location near the Central-Mid-Levels Escalator in a residential neighborhood, its outstanding views from otherwise standard rooms, its coffee shop with an outdoor terrace, and its outdoor pool.
+A great choice for expat wannabes.
+See p.
+99. - Jia, 1-5 Irving St., Causeway Bay (© 852/3196 9000): Designed by Philippe Starck, this boutique hotel is Hong Kong's hippest, with 54 stylish rooms complete with kitchenettes and entertainment centers.
 Guests also enjoy a host of freebies, including free local calls, free Internet access, free breakfast and cocktail hour, free access to a nearby gym, and-for long-staying guests-a free massage.
 See p.
-95. - Lanson Place Boutique Hotel & Residences (133 Leighton Rd., Causeway Bay; © 852/3477 6888): This Jia competitor offers much of the same at slightly lower prices, including upbeat, contemporary rooms with kitchenettes (and a welcoming basket of goodies), large LCD TVs, and DVD players (there's a free DVD library).
-Breakfast and wireless connections are also free.
+101. - Lanson Place Boutique Hotel & Residences, 133 Leighton Rd., Causeway Bay (© 852/3477 6888): This Jia competitor offers much of the same at slightly lower prices, including upbeat, contemporary rooms with kitchenettes (and a welcoming basket of goodies), large LCD TVs, and DVD players (there's a free DVD library).
+Breakfast and Wi-Fi are also free.
 See p.
-96.
+101.